joey101937/JEngine/README.md

 -The part inside the window is a Game object.
 Games represent scenes that function as a world within which your objects exist.
 Games have their own InputHandlers to take in user input via mouse and keyboard.
 You may have multiple scenes for your project.
 Your window can swap between them using **setCurrentGame(Game g)** method.
 Note only current Game's input handler will detect user input and Games are paused when another game is made the current game and unpause/start when they are the one being made the current game. pause/unpause can also be manually toggled.

--Within each Game world there are GameObject2s which are the core of JEngine's functionality.
+-Within each Game world there are **GameObject2**s which are the core of JEngine's functionality.
 Every functional object that exists in the world is in some way a GameObject2, a game character for example is a GameObject2.
 All GameObject2s in a Game instance are stored in that game's **Handler**. add objects with game.addObject(GameObject2), remove with game.removeObject(GameObject2) or get objects using getAllObjects().
 GO2s tick and render with their host game, and by default have rectangular hitboxes (things that manage collision) that reflect the perimiter of that object's current visual

 -A Game's **Camera** controls the viweport

 -Hitboxes manage collision and are GameObjects are created with a rectangular one, but can also be created independently of a gameobject and can be either circular or 4-sided polygonal.
 Hitboxes can detect if they overlap eachother

--Coordinate and DCoordinate classes are used heavily when talking about location in the gameworld.
+-**Coordinate** and **DCoordinate** classes are used heavily when talking about location in the gameworld.
 Coordinate uses ints and often used to reflect the location of an object in pixels while DCoordinates use doubles and are typically used to store an object's true location and velocity.
 Both classes have considerable utility methods built in.
 Note these classes are not immutable, so use caution when modifying coordinates that may be referenced elsewhere.
 Use the .copy() method to generate an equivilent copy of a coordinate to avoid modifying the original coordinate.
 Add and Subtract methods modify the calling coordinate, they do not return a new coordinate based on the operation like you may find with strings.

 # Your First Project
-JEngine is super easy to use and get started; first simply import the framework into your IDE of choice (I use netbeans).
+**Check out the GameDemo package to see small example projects and their setup** JEngine is super easy to use and get started; first simply import the framework into your IDE of choice (I use netbeans).
 Next you should gather your assets for the project and put them into the 'assets' folder of the working directory.
 JEngine by default supports plain images (.png reccomended) or animation sequences, loaded by frame.
 See Visual Assets section of readme.